 Sweden and Italy held elections in 2018.
 It’s doubtful even young readers will live to see the UK achieve Sweden’s 87.2%.
 But when comparing ourselves to the three European economies roughly our size, including Italy, we fall well short of them.

 Now we fall well short of Spain too.
 If our 2017 election had seen the same turnout rate as Spain’s this year, an additional 3.3 million Brits would have gone to the polls.
 We continue to accumulate evidence that first-past-the-post electoral systems suppress turnout.
 The US uses it and their last election got a turnout of 55.5%.
-The most powerful head of state in the world was elected with the support of not much more than one in four of his electorate.
+The most powerful head of state in the world was elected with the support of about one in four of his electorate.
 Something can’t be right, can it?